jake-knerr/jakes-dictionary/README.md

 writing a natural language description of formal programming language code.

-#### Pseudocode Programming Process (PPP)

-practice that advocates large amounts of pseudocode before writing a function.

 #### Pseudo Threading

 dividing up large computations into small chunks that are then processed individually, which frees up the computer to run other tasks between chunks.

 Pseudo threading is a way to allow the UI to refresh during a large computation without proper threading.

+#### Pseudocode Programming Process (PPP)

+practice that advocates large amounts of pseudocode before writing a function.

+#### Pseudorandom Number Generator (PRNG)

+a deterministic algorithm that produces a sequence of numbers that approximates the properties of random numbers.

 #### Psychological Distance